AkandaAshraf/VirtualSoc/README.md

 (This R script is separate from this project and relies heavily on other libraries for graph properties algorithm.
 The R script is provided for calculating graph properties but not a part of the VirtualSoc project)

+# Few sample generated datasets are uploaded to the repo. data_sample.zip
+# Many more generated datasets from VirtualSocwill soon be shared!